 - Exercise daily and drink plenty of water.

 - Keep stress to a minimum to help lessen or prevent hormonal imbalances.

 - Look after the hair you have.
 Stay away from styling tools as much as possible, use gentle and natural shampoos and conditioners and air-dry your hair.

 With celebrities such as Ruth Langford and Nadia Sawalha opening up about the menopause and hair loss, it’s good to see more women ready to look for support and it’s comforting to know that there are steps they can take to improve matters.
-As we observe World Menopause Day, Hair Gain are proud that we’re able to help many women suffering with hair fall while challenging the taboos around the issue.
+As we observe World Menopause Day 2022 and Menopause Awareness Month, Hair Gain are proud that we’re able to help many women suffering with hair fall while challenging the taboos around the issue.